Battle of Hürtgen Forest: Historical analysis

-Legacy
+Memorials

 There is a stone monument with a bronze plaque at the Hürtgen Military Cemetery, dedicated by veterans of the U.S. 4th Infantry Division to the memory of Friedrich Lengfeld (29 September 1921 – 12 November 1944), a German lieutenant.
 Lengfeld died on 12 November 1944, of severe wounds sustained while helping a wounded American soldier out of the "Wild Sow" ("Wilde Sau") minefield.
 It is the only such memorial for a German soldier placed by his erstwhile opponents in a German military cemetery.

 A memorial sculpture on Kall Bridge recalls that moment of humanity amidst the horrors of war.
 It was officially dedicated on the 60th anniversary of the ceasefire on the Kall Bridge, November 7, 2004.
 It was created by Michael Pohlmann, who commented:

 I didn't want to create a monument to heroes, no theatrical representation, no pathos, but wanted to appear more unassumingly with a frugal shape, hewn in stone, dignifying the actual place of the incident.
 A place perhaps, at which once everything may have started rationally, then however, became more and more irrational and totally out of control until a return to sanity—or was it still emotion?—made a humanitarian encounter come true.